ClusterHQ/dvol/TENTATIVE-TRANSCRIPTS-v0.2.rst

 %

 c1.
 All owner's projects (Everything) c2.
-All of one owner's project's datasets (All of one project) c3.
-All of one owner's project's dataset's variants (All of one dataset) c4.
-All of one owner's project's dataset's variant's commits (All of one variant) c5.
-Some of one owner's project's dataset's variant's commits (1..N) (Some data belonging to one variant)
+All of one owner's project's volumes (All of one project) c3.
+All of one owner's project's volume's variants (All of one volume) c4.
+All of one owner's project's volume's variant's commits (All of one variant) c5.
+Some of one owner's project's volume's variant's commits (1..N) (Some data belonging to one variant)

 (sort of different ideas)
 c6. dvol pull-variants foo/bar test-data
 c7. dvol pull 'foo/bar/*/test-data'
 c8. dvol pull 'search(owner=foo,project=bar,variant=test-data)' (Some stuff)
-c9. dvol pull foo/bar/dataset
+c9. dvol pull foo/bar/volume

 push
 ~~~~